From raising chickens to racing Cobras, Carroll Shelby's high-octane life led him from East Texas to global fame.

 The True Story Behind Ford v Ferrari

-After producing several new Cobra models over the years and a high-performance Mustang, the Shelby Mustang GT350, Ford had a new challenge for Shelby: beat Ferrari at the 24 hours of Le Mans Grand Prix.
+After producing several new Cobra models over the years and a high-performance Mustang, the Shelby Mustang GT350, Ford had a new challenge for Carroll Shelby: beat Ferrari at the 24 Hours of Le Mans Grand Prix.